 Recommended Tour: Nevado El Cocuy from Bogotá - 4 Days / 3 Nights

-This guided tour starts in Bogotá, from where you will travel overnight to El Cocuy.
-Upon arrival, you will take an acclimatization hike.
+This guided tour starts in Bogotá, from where you will travel overnight to El Cocuy, and upon arrival you will take an acclimatization walk.
 The next day, you will visit one of the three authorized trails in the National Park.
-On the last day, you can explore the small towns of Güicán and Guacamayas or visit the hot springs.
+On the last day, you will begin the return trip.

 The trip includes round-trip transportation from Bogotá, accommodation in a private room, meals, entry fees and permits for the national park, experienced guides, and travel insurance.
 Please note that the guides only speak Spanish.